Daydream? Visualize yourself well?

 Love you and always remember to daydream!

-Thought for the day: “Visualization is daydreaming with a purpose.
-Become a child again and get daydreaming.” ~Prue Sinclair
+Prue’s quote of the day: “Visualization is daydreaming with a purpose.
+Become a child again and get daydreaming.”

 I was a big daydreamer when I was a child.
 My Mother would catch me daydreaming and say, “You will never amount to anything daydreaming your life away, Prue.”
 How little we knew back then about the power of the mind and visualization!